 Well, let me explain!

-This approach could appeal to a prospect already looking forward to purchase your product or trying to choose between the competitors.
+This approach could appeal to a prospect already looking forward to purchasing your product or trying to choose between the competitors.
 But it may not appeal to a normal sales guy, who is yet to figure out the actual need for your business.

 The buying funnel for any product could be illustrated as given below.
 As per the illustration, your prospect largely unaware of your product during the first three stages of the sales funnel.